FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 ### Terminal

-Use the mouse to click the terminal button (the mouse is a little bit hard to use, do not use your touch pad), you enter into the terminal interface.
+Use the mouse cursor to click the terminal button (the mouse is a little bit hard to use, do not use your touch pad), you enter into the terminal interface.
 The terminal is converted from text mode into graphical mode.

 ![](../readme_img/terminal.png)

-### Functionality
+### Partial Functionality

 All functionalities required by the MP3 are realized.
 I will just show something here.